Skip to main content

 Computed tomography (CT) scan.
 The child lies on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.

-• PET-CT scan: A procedure that combines the pictures from a PET scan and a computed tomography (CT) scan.
+• PET-CT scan combines the pictures from a positron emission tomography scan (PET scan) and CT scan.
 The PET and CT scans are done at the same time on the same machine.
 The pictures from both scans are combined to make a more detailed picture than either test would make by itself.
+For the PET scan, a small amount of radioactive sugar (radioactive glucose) is injected into a vein.
+The scanner rotates around the body and makes a picture of where the sugar is being used in the body.
+Cancer cells show up brighter in the picture because they are more active and take up more sugar than normal cells do.

 EnlargePositron emission tomography (PET) scan; drawing shows a child lying on table that slides through the PET scanner.